ArtFlag/sphinxtechnicalwriting/source/continuousdeployment.rst

 In technical writing, continuous deployment is one of the aspects of a general workflow to make sure the documentation is always in sync with the software.

-Sphinx, like other static website generators are really easy to use for continuous deployment.
+Sphinx, like other static website generators, is really easy to use for continuous deployment.

 In this tutorial we assume that you have some prerequisite knowledge about: